Welcome to the Camberley Clay Club, established in 1979.

 Being a club, only members and their guests can attend the shoots.
 However, if you’re interested in joining the club and you don’t know a member, you should contact one of the committee (see the Who’s Who page) who can arrange for you to attend a shoot as their guest.

 Apart from a Summer Break, we meet fortnightly on Sunday mornings with shooting starting at 9:30am and finishing at 12am.
-The club house is open from around 8:30am for coffee, tea and hot food.
+The club house is open from around 8:30am for coffee, tea and snacks.

-Most events (other than the Down the Line and Two Man Flurry shoots) are 50-bird English Sporting competitions (2016 has two 60-bird shoots), usually consisting of six stands.
+Most events (other than the Down the Line and Two Man Flurry shoots) are 50-bird English Sporting competitions, usually consisting of six stands.
 Every shoot is individually planned and set up by a dedicated band of volunteer members.
 You never know what to expect; you may find some stands really tough going whilst on other stands you leave puzzled as to how you missed that one ’easy’ crosser!

 Spread throughout the club’s shooting year (which starts in January) is the CCC Knockout Cup competition.
 The first round has every member competing against another, the winner then moving on to the second round, and so on.
 The sixth round (usually taking place in October) is the final round where the two top guns compete for first and second places and the two runners-up for third and fourth places.